 For this crochet baby cardigan pattern, I used 1 ball of Deramores Studio Baby Soft DK Acrylic.

 Made from 100% acrylic, this yarn is so soft with a gorgeous, subtle sheen.
+The silkiness of this yarn gives the Ella crochet baby cardigan a lovely drape.

-Please carefully read all the information below
+Please carefully read all the information below.

 LEVEL